 But he quickly cleared that hurdle.
 He applied a vapor barrier, followed by a base coat of 100% solids epoxy.
 For the design, Lynch used 100% silicon waterproof caulk.

 He began with a rose and two dragon flies (locally known as mosquito hawks), then added another rose, a border, a sunset, leaves and grass.
 Once the designs were drawn, he used his Cajun Metallics to color different sections.

 “The process involved a lot of trial and error,” Lynch says.
-“I had metallics leaking over the caulking in a few spots that, once dried, could only be cleaned by grinding.
+“I had metallics leaking over the caulking in a few spots that, once dry, could only come clean with grinding.
 However, this step in the process was also exceedingly fun.
 My colors were coming along better than I ever imagined.”

 Once the individual designs had been colored, Lynch caulked the “glass panels.”